Vegetable Chopper: Complete Guide for Indian Kitchens (2026)

 Food Processor (chopper mode) 1,000ml – 3,000ml 500W – 1,000W Rs 3,000 – Rs 8,000 Dough, slicing, large family cooking

 Plug-in corded choppers are the most popular in India.
-They give you consistent power without worrying about battery life.
+They give you steady power.
+You don't have to worry about battery life.
 The InstaCuppa Electric Chopper (500ml, 400W, Rs 2,199) is a plug-in model that comes with a garlic peeler attachment, stainless steel blades, and an egg beater.

 USB rechargeable minis are great for small jobs.
 The InstaCuppa 3-in-1 Rechargeable Mini Chopper (250ml, Rs 999) is cordless and fits in a drawer.
-It handles garlic, ginger, green chilies, and small onion batches well.
-No garlic peeler attachment on this model — it is a different product from the plug-in version.
+It works well with garlic, ginger, green chilies, and small onion batches.
+This model has no garlic peeler attachment.
+It is a different product from the plug-in version.

 Try the InstaCuppa Electric Chopper — Rs 2,199